edelabar/ericdelabar.com/_posts/outdated/2008-02-20-web-20-religion-politics.markdown

 ---
 layout: post
-title: Web 2.0 &ndash; Religion &amp; Politics by Eric DeLabar
+title: Web 2.0 &ndash; Religion &amp; Politics
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, web 2.0]
 ---
-# Web 2.0 &ndash; Religion &amp; Politics

 First, a separation of church and state.
 I did not coin the term Web 2.0, and I have no particular feelings towards it (either for or against.)
 What I do feel is that the **idea** of Web 2.0 has put a few very important issues onto the map.